AugustinWinther/Lotto-Simulator/README.md

-# Lotto
+# Lotto Simulator
-C++ program that simulates lotteries based on real world lotteries.
+C++ program that simulates real world lotteries.
-Just too show how immensely low chance you have of winning.
+I created it just too show how immensely low chance you have of winning.
-Using this program and repository for increasing my C++ skills and learning the ways of Git and programming
+I'm also using this repository for increasing my C++ skills, and learning the ways of Git and programming.